openedx/openedx-aspects/docs/concepts/clickhouse.rst

 ****************************

 Clickhouse migrations are handled by `Alembic <https://alembic.sqlalchemy.org/en/latest/>`_.
-To learn more about `Alembic`_ and how to use it, please refer to the ADR :ref:`clickhouse-migrations`..
+To learn more about `Alembic`_ and how to use it, please refer to the ADR :ref:`clickhouse-migrations`.

 Clickhouse Tables
 ************************